mozo190/todo-webApp/app18-download-cleaner/README.md

 ## Updates:

 * I have updates the script to move files to a "Trash" folder within hte Downloads folder instead of deleting them.
 This allows for easier recovery of files that were accidentally deleted.
-* Ask for user input, whether to move the file to trash or not
+* Ask for user input, whether to move the file to trash or not.
+* A new Cleaner Stats class has been added to track statistics about the cleaning process.
+It records the number of files moved and skipped and then prints the statistics at the ond of the program.

 ## License: